awardpool/cardfi/README.md

+This set of instructions provides a step-by-step guide to deploying, upgrading, and using a CardFi Smart Contract.
+It involves cloning the repository, creating a .env file with your own values, running a command in your terminal, verifying the contract, replacing the proxy address in the index.js file, running another command in the terminal, and finally upgrading the contract.
+Following these steps should allow you to successfully deploy and use the CardFi Smart Contract.

 Steps to Deploy, Upgrade, and Use CardFi Smart Contract:

 1. Clone this repo to your PC and open it in VS code.